MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-operations.md

 1. Hang up any ongoing calls, and return to the home screen.
 2. Select the Gear icon and bring up the menu (options are **Settings**, **Accessibility**, and **Restart Device** ).
 3. Select **Settings**.
 4. Enter the Administrator password.
 The Setup screen appears.
-If the device isn't domain-joined, the local administrative account (username "Admin") will be used by default.
+If the device isn't domain-joined, the local administrative account (username "Admin") is used by default.
 The default password for this account is 'sfb'.
 Change this password as soon as possible.
 If the machine is domain-joined, you can sign in with an appropriately privileged domain account.
 5. Select **Windows Settings** in the left column.
 6. Log in to the desktop with your administrative credentials.
 You have the necessary privileges to manage the device.
 7. Perform the necessary administrative tasks.